1) Best Workplace Diversity

 2) Emerging FinTech Leader of the Year (under 35)

-Nominations are invited from successful young fintech leaders between the ages of 18 and 35 (at the time of the Finnie Awards on 6 June 2019).
+Nominations are invited from successful young fintech leaders between the ages of 18 and 35 (Precondition: at the time of the Finnie Awards on 11 June 2020).
 They must be currently working for a Fintech Startup, Hub, Accelerator/Incubator or Venture Capital Firm in Australia, and do not necessarily need to be a founder – entries are encouraged from all parts of the organisation.

 3) Female FinTech Leader of the Year